sd00070/CS6910_Pig06/README.md

 ## Extra tests
 > I'm finding that some of my initial tests are a bit flakey, and they don't interfere with each other enough.
 Instead of changing or removing the tests I already have (as they are valid & useful for regression testing), I'm going to add more tests to challenge the model's implementation.
 Example: the computer player should always roll if the player is within 7 points of winning, even if the computer is ahead.
 I'm assuming it wouldn't be a problem to make my tests more robust.

+## Computer Always Rolls at least once unless the Game is Over
+> I'm assuming the computer player should always roll the dice at least once as long as the game is not over.
+It would not do the computer any good to not roll the dice at all.
+As such, a test must be made to back that assumption.

+## Some of my tests required changing
+> The instructions state not to change previous, valid tests, but one of the requirements invalidated some of my tests.
+Changing those specific tests should not change the results, but it will allow for more tests to be added in the future.
+In specific, many of my tests were passing 0 into the `numberOfRollsSoFar` parameter (even on tests expecting the method to return false).
+Adding the "always roll at least once as long as the game isn't over" rule caused a contradiction.